Integrated Quantile RAnk Test (iQRAT) for gene-level associations

 \subsection{Power}

-Following the assessment of Type I errors, we investigate and compare the empirical powers of the proposed iQRAT tests, the SKAT and Burden tests under the outlined model settings in Section \ref{sec:simulsetting}.
-We simulate data from each model setting with 4 four different sample sizes $n = 100, 500, 1000, 2000$.
-We applied the proposed iQRAT tests, as well as the SKAT and Burden tests, to detect gene-level associations at the genome-wide significance level $\alpha = 2.5e$-6.
-We calculate the empirical powers with $10^5$ Monte-Carlo replicates.
-We present in Figure \ref{F:Homo} the resulting power curves (as the functions of sample size) under the Model 1 (i.e., the location model) with each sub-figure representing one specific error distribution.
-The results of the Model 2 (i.e., the location-scale model), Models 3 (location-scale model with bidirectional associations) and Model 4 (the local quantile effect model) are included in the Supplementary Material Figure 1 - 3 to keep the main text concise.
-In all the plots, we use solid lines for dispersion tests, including SKAT-A, SKAT-C, and the proposed $Q_S$, and use dotted lines for Burden tests, including the Burden-A, Burden-C and the proposed $Q_B$.
-We also use circles for SKAT-C and Burden-C, use triangles for SKAT-A and Burden-A and use plus signs for the proposed $Q_S$ and $Q_B$ tests.
+We investigate and compare the empirical power of the proposed iQRAT test statistics and the competitors under the outlined model settings in Section \ref{sec:simulsetting}.
+We simulate data from each model setting with four different sample sizes $n = \{100, 500, 1000, 2000\}$.
+We applied the proposed iQRAT tests, as well as the SKAT-C and Burden-C tests, to detect gene-level associations at the exome-wide significance level $\alpha = 2.5e$-06.
+We calculate the empirical power with $10^5$ Monte-Carlo replicates. { We present the results of iQRAT$_S$ and SKAT-C with sample size $n=1000$ in this section, and present the results for other sample sizes in the Supplementary Material.
+Furthermore, the results for iQRAT$_B$ and Burden-C are also presented in the Supplementary Material.}